 Firstly, the easiest way is to buy a jar of pitted olives which is what I did because I wanted this Olivada to be made super fast!
 However the unpitted olives have the best flavor by far.
 It will still be good to use jarred, pitted olives but for amazing flavor buy unpitted olives.
 Or you may only have “pit-in” olives in the pantry or fridge.
 The most simple way is to put the olive on a chopping board and press it with the flat side of a large knife until it flattens and splits.
 Now you can take the pit out easily.
 Of course you could always buy an olive pitter.

-You can use olivada on an antipasto platter along with my marinated eggplant or stir it through some hot pasta.
+You can use olivada on an antipasto platter along with my marinated eggplant and bruschetta with mozzarella or stir it through some hot pasta.
 What about adding olivada to some boiled new potatoes or to stuffed tomatoes.
 I know you will find heaps more uses for this yummy condiment and you will be making it again and again.

 - 2 garlic cloves

 - 4 anchovy fillets

 - Add all ingredients except olives to the bowl of a food processor and process until well blended.

 - Add the olives and pulse until the olives are coarsely chopped and combined with the other ingredients.

 - Place into a jar or container and cover the top with a film of oil.
 This way the olivada can be kept in the refrigerator for up to one month.